Nike-Inc/gimme-aws-creds/README.md

 You can always run `gimme-aws-creds --help` for all the available options.

+### Viewing Profiles
+Run `gimme-aws-creds --list-profiles` will go to your okta config file and print out all profiles created and their settings.

 ## Running Tests

 You can run all the unit tests using nosetests.
 Most of the tests are mocked.